-Word Ladders $\nexists$
+Word Ladders

-This activity allows students to build and examine words on an activity sheet.
+Lessons that do not have a Change a Word activity will have a Word Ladder activity, which allows students to build and examine words on an activity sheet.
 To begin, students are given a key word from the rhyme.
 In order to "climb the ladder," students must follow the teacher's clues and change the first word progressively, thus creating a new word at each step.
 Clues can require students to add, remove, change, or rearrange letters.
 The final word relates to the first word.
-For example, for the rhyme "Jack Sprat," students follow your instructions to progressively change the following words: fat, cat, hat, hate, cake, lake, lame, lane, lean.
+For example, for the rhyme "To Market" students follow your instructions to progressively change the following words: fat, bat, bit, big, rig, pig.